 Maryland Takes The Lead In New Education StudyNew education research measures student improvement, not just scores.

 Advocating For Better EducationOverwhelming evidence supports the notion that with sufficient funding, school districts can improve all students’ achievement.

 Education By Zip CodesA new study by Jonathan Rothwell at the Brookings Institution identified areas where high levels of economic segregation show the large gaps in education between low-income students and other students.

-Asian Students In SchoolsThe needs of Asian students are very diverse, yet an article in Education Week, points to the perception that Asian-heritage students are almost universally thought of as high achieving.
+Asian Students In SchoolsThe needs of Asian students are very diverse, yet an article in <em>Education Week</em>, points to the perception that Asian-heritage students are almost universally thought of as high achieving.

 No Child Left Behind RevisitedA decade ago the Elementary and Secondary Schools Act was renamed No Child Left Behind.
 Looking back, well known educators share their perspectives in <em>Education Week</em>.

-Moving Beyond Blame The TeacherAn article in the Los Angeles Times titled “Moving Beyond Blame the Teacher,” discusses current efforts to improve public education based on the flawed assumption that teachers are the problem.
+Moving Beyond Blame The TeacherAn article in the <em>Los Angeles Times</em> titled “Moving Beyond Blame the Teacher,” discusses current efforts to improve public education based on the flawed assumption that teachers are the problem.

 How Finland Became A Leader In EducationTransformation of Finland schools began 40 years ago as the key to economic recovery and now its students are excelling in worldwide comparisons.

 Gauging Student LearningMultiple choice or short answer tests are narrow and can’t measure how well students can formulate their own ideas, approach a problem, write effectively, collaborate and think critically.